pileon/old-raven-lang/design.md

-# Formal grammar
+# Design

-This file contains the formal grammar for the language.
+This file is used for the design of the language.
+It contains the definition of the language, including grammar rules, symbol naming scheme, etc.

 ## Grammar